Summer Village of Sunset Beach

 FireSmart Flammable Fuel Reduction -- Sunset Beach

-In cooperation with Alberta Sustainable Resource Development Sunset Beach is proceeding with Flammable Fuel Reduction commencing in the fall of 2012.
-The proposed project is consistent with the Athabasca Regional FireSmart Plan 2011.
+In cooperation with Alberta Sustainable Resource Development Sunset Beach has completed Flammable Fuel Reduction in selected areas of the Summer Village.
+The proposed project is consistent with the Athabasca Regional FireSmart Plan developed by a suitabley qualified consultant in 2011.

-Flammable Fuel reduction is to take place in areas within the Summer Village shown on the following Map.
+Flammable Fuel reduction was conducted in areas within the Summer Village shown on the following Map.
 2013 Sunset Beach FireSmart Project

 |The Weather Station at the following link is owned and operated by Chris & Donna Taylor who are permanent residents of the Summer Village of South Baptiste.
 The Weather station is located near the Burger Bar at the South West end of Baptiste Lake.|